Edinburgh-Genome-Foundry/Sequeduct_Methyl/README.md

     -with-docker converter_docker
 ```

-A `pod5_pass` directory will be created that contains the POD5 file outputs in their corresponding sample directory name.
+A `pod5_pass` directory will be created in the directory used for `--fast5_dir` that contains the POD5 file outputs in their corresponding sample directory name.
 This `pod5_pass` directory should be used as input for `--pod5_dir` when running the analysis as stated [above](https://github.com/Edinburgh-Genome-Foundry/Sequeduct_Methyl/tree/main?tab=readme-ov-file#convert-fast5-files-to-pod5).

-### Details

-The methylation modifications desired to be checked can be specified out of 5mC_5hmC, 4mC_5mC, or 6mA using the `--model` parameter when running the pipeline.
-This is defaulted to 5mC_5hmC.
-Optional methylation level thresholds parameters can also be specified, using `--mod_m_threshold` for the 5mC threshold, `--mod_h_threshold` for the 5hmC threshold, and `--mod_a_threshold` for the 6mA threshold.
-If not specified, these methylation confidence thresholds are taken to be the optimised thresholds as specified in the nextflow.config file.

-Additionally, alongside the final PDF file with detailed analysis output, the aligned BAM file and bedMethyl files are also automatically saved in the output directory.
-If you desire to not save these two extra files, set their corresponding parameters (`--aligned_bam` or `--bedMethyl` respectively) to 'false' when running the command below.
-If the additional FASTA reference file, sorted and indexed BAM files, or final report in html format are desired, then their corresponding parameters (`--fasta_ref`, `--indexed_bam`, or `--html_file` respectively) can be set to 'true' when running the command below.

-It is advised to pull the newest version of Sequeduct Methyl before analysis, and download the latest versions of dorado, modkit, and EpiJinn software.

 ## Demonstration